tkataras/Automatic-Cell-Counting-with-TWS/README.md

 ```

 # Creating Classifiers Using Weka
-ACCT uses Weka Classifiers to identify cells in images, which the user will need to create.
+ACCT uses classifiers, stored as __.model__ files, to identify cells in images, which the user will need to create.

 Before starting, close any images open in Fiji.

-Start by selecting all [training_area/training_images](training_area/training_images) in your file explorer progam and drag them to the Fiji user interface bar to open them all at once.
+Start by selecting all [training_area/training_images](training_area/training_images) in your file explorer progam and drag them into the Fiji user interface bar to open them all at once.

 Once all images are open, use the Fiji search bar to apply the __Images to Stack__ operation.